MMesbahU/Weggis/Files/selection.md

 # Rscript Scripts/plotFST.R

+also plot genes below as in locuszoom?

 ..........................................................

 3) Estimate allele frequencies for SNPs in FADS genes of interest

+maybe move this after simulations? as it is more on haplotype based analysis?

 In ANGSD we can restrict our analyses on a subset of positions of interest using the `-sites` option.
 The positions we are looking at are the one found under selection in Inuit, shown [here](https://github.com/mfumagalli/WoodsHole/blob/master/Files/snps_inuit.png):